Israel

 The Minerva Stiftung as a flagship of collaboration

-The Minerva Stiftung, a non-profit limited liability company of which the Max Planck Society is the sole shareholder, exemplifies the particularly close relations between the Max Planck Society and its Israeli partners.
-Its objective is to promote scientific research in Germany and Israel as well as research exchanges and collaboration between researchers in both countries.
-The Max Planck Society would also like to strengthen relations between Germany and Israel, which is why it provides support for research projects and collaborations, research centres and individual projects in Israel and Germany through the Minerva Stiftung. [more]
+The Minerva Stiftung is an expression of the particularly close relationship between the Max Planck Society and its Israeli partners.
+The Max Planck Society holds all the shares in this research organization in the form of a non-profit limited liability company.
+Its purpose is to promote scientific research in Germany and Israel as well as the exchange and cooperation of scientists from both countries.
+In addition, Max Planck aims to strengthen relations between Germany and Israel.
+With the Minerva Stiftung, it therefore supports research projects and collaborations, research centers and individual projects in Israel and Germany. [more]